Welcome to Artistic Swimming

-The Synchronised Swimming section of the Club is growing and is increasingly successful, competing at what is known as the recreational level at county, regional and national championships.
+The Artistic Swimming section of the Club is growing and is increasingly successful, competing at what is known as the recreational level at county, regional and national championships.

 If you’re interested in having a go, or would like to find out more please email us at email@example.com.